KCTL volunteer engagement app

 Kings County Tennis League (KCTL) is a 501(c)(3) non-profit dedicated to providing free tennis instruction and other programming to youth living in and around Brooklyn Public Housing.
 Like many non-profit organizations, KCTL heavily relies on volunteerism.
 As a KCTL volunteer of more than 4 years, I identified an opportunity to lend my UX design skills and pilot a volunteer app to improve the volunteer, student, and staff experience.
-Currently, KCTL lacks a consistent way of confirming how many volunteers plan to attend a session, which sometimes results in staffing shortages.
-I hypothesized that a KCTL volunteer app that lets users plan their schedules and communicates availability will improve the overall session experience — for volunteers, students, and staff — by ensuring sufficient coverage for the lessons.

 My Role: